manuGil/lecture-notes/git-lecture-notes.md

 git commit -m "create  script count-lines.py"
 ```

-> `git commit -a` or ``--all`` stage all changes and write them to history.
+> `git commit -a' or "--all "stage all changes and write them to history.

-> Good commit messages: short (< 50 charaters).
+> Good commit messages: short (< 50 characters).
 Complete sentence: 'This will..' **message**

-> Explanation of **staging**. `git add` is used to define which files we want to commit. `git add` specifies what changes to staged; `git commit` takes an snapshot of the changes and writes them to the repo's history.
+> Explanation of **staging**. `git add` is used to define which files we want to commit. `git add` specifies what changes to staged; `git commit` takes a snapshot of the changes and writes them to the repo's history.

 ## 4. MAKING OTHER CHANGES (new)

-> We know that a good coding practice is using comments to discribe our code.
-Let's add some helpful comments to our script, e.g., author, python version and  short description of what the script does.
+> We know that a good coding practice is using comments to describe our code.
+Let's add some helpful comments to our script, e.g., author, python version and a short description of what the script does.

 * Add the following to the top of the script